 Call (508) 342-1519

-Dental emergencies can happen at any time for a variety of reasons and often occur when it the least convenient.
-We understand the anxiety that tooth pain, trauma, and discomfort can cause and will make every effort to see emergencies the same day when deemed necessary.
+Dental emergencies can happen at any time for a variety of reasons and often occur at the least convenient time.
+We understand the anxiety that tooth pain, trauma, and discomfort can cause.
+This is why we will make every effort to see emergencies the same day, or when deemed necessary.

-We recommend that patients call our office in the event of a dental emergency to save tooth structure and to avoid any permanent damage.
+We recommend that patients call our office in the event of a dental emergency.
+Acting fast, you might be able to save your tooth structure, and avoid any permanent damage.
 There are steps that can be taken at home to mitigate pain and further damage until we can see you.
 Here are some tips for handling common dental emergencies:

 - Chipped tooth: clean the area gently by rinsing with water.
 If there is pain and a large portion of the tooth has been damaged, contact us as soon as possible to schedule a visit for restoring the tooth.
 Pain can be managed with over the counter pain relievers and cold compresses placed on the outside of the mouth.
 Do not place anything directly on the damaged area of the tooth.